Musaraf05/Study-Companion/README.md

 - **Text Extraction**: Extracts text from PDF and image files using OCR (Optical Character Recognition).
 - **Text Summarization**: Summarizes extracted text to provide concise information.
 - **Text-to-Speech**: Converts summarized text to speech and generates an audio file.
-- **GPA Calculator**: Calculates GPA based on input grades and credit points.
-- **CGPA Calculator**: Calculates CGPA based on GPA of each semester.

 ## Installation